DeltaImpact/BRM-front-end-Angular7/README.md

 You can build the image and run the container with Docker.
 The configuration is in the nginx folder if you want to change it.

-`docker build -t angularexampleapp .`
+`docker build -t angularBRMApp .`

-`docker run -d -p 4200:80 angularexampleapp`
+`docker run -d -p 4200:80 angularBRMApp`

 ### Travis CI